gitUmaru/dnd/README.md

 * The `characters` directory stores information related to player characters (PCs) or non-player characters (NPCs).
 Feel free to include character sheets, backstories, and any additional resources specific to a character.

-* The `rules` directory contains core rules and custom rules created by the community.
-Use markdown format to document these rules for easy reading and accessibility.

 * The `resources` directory is a repository for various D&D-related resources.
 This can include maps, item cards, spellbook templates, handouts, or any other visual aids that enhance the gameplay experience.

 ## Getting Started